betaflight/betaflight.com/docs/wiki/guides/current/Dynamic-Idle.md

 Mostly a high minimum RPM of 3500 - 4000 works best.
 The DSHot Idle value can be set low, eg 2-3%

-Racers typically use low throttle very little of the time, so you might wonder why you'd bother with something that only influences idle behaviour.
+Racers typically use low throttle very little of the time, so you might wonder why you'd bother with something that only influences idle behavior.

 There are two reasons.